 You can earn an unlimited amount of cash back, and it will never expire.

-The flat 1.5% cash back for every purchase means you won’t have to worry about reward categories, so you can use this card for all kinds of shopping.
+The flat cash back rate for every purchase means you won’t have to worry about reward categories, so you can use this card for all kinds of shopping.
 That’s very different than a card with bonus categories which provides the best rewards only for certain purchases, like the Discover it.

-The rewards you earn are actually counted as points by Chase, but this is branded as a “cash back” card, and in most cases it’s best to just refer to the rewards as cash back.
+The rewards you earn are actually counted as points by Chase, but this is branded as a “cash back” card, and in most cases it’s easiest to just refer to the rewards as cash back.